Guacamole Deviled Eggs made with mashed avocado, jalapeno pepper and chipotle pepper powder are a quick and easy appetizer everyone loves!

 Guacamole Deviled Eggs

-- 6 in hard boiled eggs cooled and sliced half
+- 6 in hard boiled eggs cooled and sliced in half

 - 2 extra large avocados or about 4 small avocados